Later vs Buffer: Which Social Media Scheduler Should You Pick? (2026)

 Full disclosure: I'm the founder of PostEverywhere, so take this with the appropriate grain of salt.
 But I built it specifically because tools like Later and Buffer each solve part of the problem while creating new gaps.

 The platform coverage gap.
 Later dropped X/Twitter.
 Buffer's Threads support is limited.
-PostEverywhere connects to all seven major platforms — Instagram, Facebook, LinkedIn, X/Twitter, YouTube, TikTok, and Threads — from a single dashboard.
+PostEverywhere connects to all eight major platforms — Instagram, Facebook, LinkedIn, X/Twitter, YouTube, TikTok, and Threads — from a single dashboard.
 You don't need to drop a platform or bolt on a second tool.

 The AI gap.
 Both Later and Buffer bolt on basic AI features with limited credits.
 PostEverywhere includes a full AI content generator that creates platform-optimized captions, an AI image generator for custom visuals, and enough credits on every plan to actually use them as part of your daily workflow — not just as a demo you try once.